theaudaxproject/audax/README.md

 Audax Core integration/staging repository
 =====================================

+### What is the AUDAX Project?
+The AUDAX Project is a coordinated and dedicated push towards the enablement of the mass adoption of cryptocurrency in ecommerce, in order that the potential benefits of digital payments become a reality to both merchant and buyer alike.
+The project's main tool in this venture is its cryptocurrency, Audax (AUDAX).

+AUDAX brings fast, secure digital payment to the ecommerce industry, without negative disruption to how merchants receive their funds or how buyers access, acquire or spend cryptocurrency.
+This includes but of course is not limited to the establishment of a dedicated online marketplace that is focused on the acceptance cryptocurrency as payment.

+At the same time, AUDAX provides incentives to owners of nodes that support its network, including special incentives for owners of special nodes ("Masternodes") which play a greater role in the security, stability and functionality of the network.
+Additionally, holders contribute to the security of the network when they keep their wallets on and "stake" their holdings, earning more of the coin by so-doing.

 Audax is a cutting edge cryptocurrency, with many features not available in most other cryptocurrencies.
 - 100% Proof of Stake 3.0 Consensus protocol, allowing very low transaction fees and energy expenditure, and staking rewards to all participants in the network
 - Masternode technology used to secure the network and provide the above features, each Masternode is secured